InfuseAI/primehub-site/docs/primehub-app-tutorial-template.md

 1. **podTemplate:** used to create the deployment of the application
 2. **svcTemplate:** used to create the service
 3. **httpPort:** The HTTP port if the application has a web interface
+4. **rewrite:** For certain applications, set rewrite=true if the url path change is causing trouble
-4. **defaultEnvs:** The default env variables are used when creating the application.
+5. **defaultEnvs:** The default env variables are used when creating the application.
 When an application is created, the values would be put in enviornment variables of the target application.
     - ENV Name
     - Description
     - Default value